peterirlam/peterirlam/README.md

 I'm learning Python with plans to move onto learning Java & C#.

+Long term plan is to add Angular to my skill set, then move onto another functional language such as Elixer.

+Lastly, search engine databases & dev ops such as Soir & Docker.

 <!--
 **peterirlam/peterirlam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.